afifmau/kip-ck/architecture/data-flow.md

 2. If valid:

-Extract function call
+Extracts function call

-Execute on behalf of original user (msg.sender overridden)
+Executes on behalf of original user (msg.sender overridden)